NES SUSTAINABILITY PLAN

 NES is fully committed to promoting sustainability throughout its supply chains and proactively works with its suppliers to support their adherence to sustainable business practices and share its best practices to forge balanced, mutually beneficial long-term relationships with them.
 We focus on purchasing components, products, software and services from the right suppliers who share our values and principles in all of the areas of social equity, ethics and environmental protection while ensuring they are operating according to accepted industry standards aligned with our policies and internal processes.

-NES holds its suppliers to highest standards and expects them to provide a significant and sustainable value contribution for the success of its business and to align with a set of requirements as below:
+NES holds its suppliers to the highest standards and expects them to provide a significant and sustainable value contribution for the success of its business and to align with the set of requirements as below:

 - Comply with the UN global compacts principles and Commit to the Electronics Industry Citizenship Coalition (EICC) Code of conduct.

 - Meet certified international standards such as ISO 14001 for environment and OHSAS 18001 for health and safety.

 - Highest Capabilities in terms of On-time delivery, Service, Flexibility, Costs, Technical innovation, Quality, Overall business strength and productivity.

 NES tracks compliance with these standards as part of our risk analysis and supplier assessment processes and strongly encourage suppliers to implement or enhance their sustainability practices based on them.
 To effectively promote sustainable practices and behaviors throughout our supply chain and drive improved performance, NES has adopted a comprehensive approach to responsible purchasing that stands on 3 pillars:

 - Regularly maintaining an open dialogue with suppliers, communicating clear sustainability requirements and managing their ongoing performance across a broad set of criteria.